tvroley/AzureBlobStorageBeginnerTutorial/README.md

 #### Access a container in your blob storage by name

-* The string parameter of the GetContainersReference method is the name of a container in your Azure storage account, which either already exists, or the next step will create.
+* The string parameter of the GetContainersReference method is the name of a container in your Azure storage account, which can either already exists, or the next step can create.

 ```C#
 // Access a container in your blob storage by name